delta7-138/Mutual-Fund-X-Ray-Tool/Project_Report.md

 # **Mutual Fund 'X-RAY'Tool**
 ## **Problem Faced** ##
+- The requirement of a mutual fund schemes tool for calculation of **absolute risk-adjusted measures** for mutual fund schemes.

 ---
 ## **Project Idea** ##
 **Aim** : Building a diagnostic X-Ray tool for analysing performance of mutual funds at a glance.